ais1-1/OC_project_11-Python_Testing/README.md

 5. Testing

     To run all the tests inside the project you need [pytest](https://docs.pytest.org/en/7.4.x/), [pytest-flask](https://pytest-flask.readthedocs.io/en/latest/) and [locust](https://locust.io/).
-Also to see how well we're testing you need [coverage](https://coverage.readthedocs.io/en/7.3.2/).
+Also to see how well we're testing you need [coverage](https://coverage.readthedocs.io/en/7.3.2/) and [pytest-cov](https://pytest-cov.readthedocs.io/en/latest/).
 These packages are installed in your virtual environment if you use requirements.txt to install.

     * Unit tests and integration tests